 Cayman Fund

-The Cayman MFL does not therefore cover (a) funds with only one investor (because there is no “pooling of investor funds”), or (b) closed-ended funds (because the investors do not have the right to redeem or require repurchase of their interests).
 With one exception, the Cayman MFL requires all open-ended mutual funds to be regulated.
 The exception is a mutual fund in which the equity interests are held by not more than fifteen investors, the majority of whom are capable of appointing or removing the operator of the fund.
 The operator for these purposes means the directors in the case of a corporate mutual fund, the general partner of a partnership or the trustee of a trust.
 It does not include a manager operating under a contractual arrangement with the mutual fund.
 This exception is often used in a master-feeder structure to avoid having to register the master fund.

 Types of mutual funds under Cayman Law